Meiguro/simplyjs/README.md

 });
 ````

-After creating a window, you push it on the screen with the `show()` method.
+After creating a window, push it onto the screen with the `show()` method.

 ````js
 window.show();
 ````

-To interact with the users, you can use the buttons or the accelerometer.
-You add callbacks to a window with the `.on()` method:
+To interact with the users, use the buttons or the accelerometer.
+Add callbacks to a window with the `.on()` method:

 ````js
 window.on('click', function(e) {